MarximusMaximus/batteries-forking-included/README.md

 by Marximus Maximus (<https://marximus.com>)

-Single command installer for users and developers for git repos/projects.
-Sets up either a user environment or development environment for running or contributing to a project.
-There is no longer a need for a whole readme file with many steps of setup.
+A single command cross-platform all-in-one installer for users and developers for git repos/projects.
+Completely sets up either a user environment or development environment from scratch.
+No longer deal with pages of steps of setup nor dependency hell!

+**NOTE: Currently in Alpha Phase**

 ## Features

-- `bootstrap.sh` - Automatically downloads and installs/updates to latest miniforge, sets up/updates project env.
+- `bootstrap.sh` - Automatically downloads and installs/updates to latest miniforge, sets up/updates project's conda environment.
 - `activate.sh` - Activates conda environment for project.
-- `run.sh` - Runs command within conda environment for project.
-(Will try default command if first arg is not a path to an executable file.)
+- `run.sh` - Runs specified command within project's conda environment.
+(Will try default command if first arg is not a path to an executable file nor script.)
-- Python File Preamble - Automatically activates conda env when attempting to run python script directly.
+- Python File Preamble - Automatically activates project's conda environment when attempting to run python script directly.
 (Optional)
-- `bfi-update.sh` - Updates stub files within your project to latest versions
+- `bfi-update.sh` - Updates batteries-forking-included files within your project to latest versions
-- `post-bootstrap.sh` - Any additional commands to run after main environment setup provided by conda, pip, or poetry.
-(Optional)
+- `post-bootstrap.sh` - Any additional commands to run after environment setup provided by supported package managers (currently: conda, poetry, & pip).

 Additional Files: